GilesStrong/lumin/README.md

 ### Additional modules
 Full use of LUMIN requires the latest versions of rfpimp and PDPbox, but these are not released yet on PyPI, so you'll need to install them from source, too:
 - `git clone https://github.com/parrt/random-forest-importances.git && cd random-forest-importances/src && pip install .`
-- `git clone https://github.com/SauceCat/PDPbox.git && cd PDPbox && pip install . -e` note the `-e` flag to make sure the version number gets set properly.
+- `git clone https://github.com/SauceCat/PDPbox.git && cd PDPbox && pip install -e .` note the `-e` flag to make sure the version number gets set properly.

 ## Notes
 ### Why use LUMIN